 Machine Learning • Neural Networks • Automotive Engineering

-Engine Air Brace
+Classic Engine Air Optimization

-A theoretical approach to optimize engine performance by predicting air intake needs in real-time, ensuring peak efficiency and reduced emissions.
-Powered by the Tensorflow neural network running on Raspberry Pi 4.This was inspired by turbo technology to maximize fuel efficiency and power output.
+A theoretical approach to optimize classic engine performance by predicting air intake needs in real-time for TBI (Throttle Body Injection) equipped vehicles, ensuring peak efficiency and enhanced drivability.
+Powered by TensorFlow neural network running on Raspberry Pi 4.
+This concept brings modern intelligence to vintage automotive engineering.

 Project Overview